 For More Information.
-We understand that you may have questions that are not addressed in this notice.
-If you have additional questions or concerns, please call our dedicated call center at 1-XXX-XXXX, which is available Monday through Friday, from 8:00 a.m. to 5:30 p.m.
+We understand that you may have questions about this incident that are not addressed in this letter.
+If you have additional questions, you can call our dedicated call center at 1-855-930-6235, Monday through Friday from 8:00 a.m. to 5:30 p.m.
 Central Time.

-We sincerely regret any inconvenience or concern this incident causes you.
+We sincerely regret any inconvenience or concern this incident has caused.